 To stimulate the production and exchange of information and research into naval dockyards and associated organisations.
-The Naval Dockyards Society is an international organisation which is concerned with and publishes material on naval dockyards and associated activities, including victualling, medicine, ordnance, shipbuilding, shipbreaking, coastguard stations, provisions and supplies; all aspects of their construction, history, archaeology, conservation, workforce, surrounding communities and family history; and all aspects of their buildings, structures and monuments relating to naval history.
-The Society is therefore involved closely in the terrestrial and underwater heritage of all these sites.
+The Naval Dockyards Society is an international organisation which is concerned with and publishes material on naval dockyards and associated activities, including victualling, medicine, ordnance, shipbuilding, shipbreaking, coastguard stations, naval air stations, provisions and supplies; all aspects of their construction, history, archaeology, conservation, workforce, surrounding communities and family history; and all aspects of their buildings, structures and monuments relating to naval history.
+The Society is therefore involved closely in the terrestrial, aviation and underwater heritage of all these sites.

-2. Produce two newsletters a year which will publish information, members’ reports of activities and issues
+2 Publish two newsletters a year which may include information and members’ reports of activities and issues

-4. Increase public awareness of historic dockyards and related sites.
+5 Increase public awareness of historic dockyards and related sites

-8. Create a database of the present status of historic dockyards and related sites worldwide.
+11 Create a database of the present status of historic dockyards and related sites worldwide

-9. Offer assistance to those establishing dockyard heritage sites.
+12 Offer assistance to those establishing dockyard heritage sites

-10. Encourage the storage and collection of oral history interviews related to dockyard history.
+13 Encourage the storage and collection of relevant archives and oral history interviews related to dockyard history